Louis-Aime/Milesian-calendar/README.md

 Getters of coordinates of a mean moon, and of an estimate of the "Delta Time" used by astronomers.
 Enables to anticipate possible eclipses in a similar way to the [Antikythera mechanism](https://en.wikipedia.org/wiki/Antikythera_mechanism)

+## Milesian Locale
-## Milesian Locale: compute Milesian date string and other languages and calendar date string following CLDR project model
+Format Milesian date string in different languages, following CLDR project model Requires
-Requires
 * Basic_Common files.

-Generate Milesian Date strings in different languages, as specified in the Common Locale Data Repository (CDLR) project.
+Demonstrate the "computation" of a string expressing a Milesian date following locales and options as specified by Common Locales Data Repository (CLDR) of Unicode.

+Generate also a date string with the standard CDLR routines in any Unicode-supported language and calendar.
+Thus, this package may be used as a converter from Milesian into any Unicode-registred calendar.
+Note that differences among navigators and bugs in Unicode-provided algorithms are visible.

 ## Year-signature
 Requires: